PSHCEe

 Lesbian, Gay, Bisexual, Transgender support:

-www.fflag.org.uk/ - FFLAG is a national voluntary organisation and registered charity dedicated to supporting parents and their lesbian, gay and bisexual daughters and sons.
+Welcome - FFLAG - FFLAG is a national voluntary organisation and registered charity dedicated to supporting family, friends and parents of LGBT+ young people as well as supporting LGBT+ sons and daughters.